-Keep everything together in one secure place so that when it comes time to sit down and do your taxes, you won’t forget any deductions and you won’t be searching the entire house for a missing form.
+Keep everything together in one secure place so that when it comes time to sit down and do your taxes, you won’t forget any deductions.
+You also won’t be searching the entire house for a missing form.

 This cuts down on so much stress!